maxxine29/maxxine29/README.md

 - 👋 Hi, I’m @maxxine29
-- 👀 I’m interested in building websites
+- 👀 I’m interested in building websites with Django
 - 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on anything!
 I'm here to learn
 - 📫 How to reach me ...@maxinethecoder on Twitter and @Maxine#8709 on Discord